According to the California Department of Insurance, what you should do at the scene of a car accident includes taking the following steps:

-A doctor can help your personal injury case by creating evidence in your medical record that the car accident was the cause of your injuries.
+A doctor can help your personal injury case by creating evidence in your medical record.
+Physicians can then indicate that the car accident was the cause of your injuries.
 If you wait too long to receive treatment, the responsible party’s insurance company may try to argue that your injuries could have been caused by something else.

 Identify the Cause of Your Accident

 Getting to the bottom of your car accident is an important part of proving fault and negligence.
 According to the Los Angeles Police Department (LAPD), the five leading causes of car accidents include:

 - Intoxication from alcohol or drugs

 A lawyer may be able to help you prove the cause of the accident that led to your injuries.
 Insisting on a car accident report, obtaining witness statements and contact information, and taking photos at the accident scene may help assign financial liability.

 In California, the California Code of Civil Procedure (CCP) §335.1 generally imposes a two-year statute of limitations on personal injury lawsuits.
 If you do not comply with this legal filing deadline, you might lose your ability to legally compel compensation from the at-fault driver.

 If you are considering working with a lawyer on your case, you may want to contact them as soon as possible after your accident.
 Early involvement may also help ensure your legal team has time to comply with the legal deadlines in your case.

 Contact the Jacoby & Meyers Law Offices Today